 Tailwind recommends pinning about 15-25 pins per day.
 Their new SmartGuide will actually help you keep an eye on this number.
 I see some people do 100+ but that can be overkill and most people are not creating that much content to make it worth it.
 From my research, I don’t recommend using the SmartLoop feature.
 Pinterest prefers fresh pins instead of reused ones.

 If you are putting effort into using Pinterest and Tailwind then make sure to also spend time in the analytics.
 Find out what is doing well and what is not.
-Are the tribes you are in helping you or wasting your time?
+Are the communities you are in helping you or wasting your time?
 The areas you can explore in Tailwind Analytics are Profile Performance, Board Insights, Pin Inspector, Website Insights, Top Pins, Organic Activity and Referral Traffic.
 Doesn’t that sound exciting??
 All that data to explore!

 Getting Started with Tailwind

 Tailwind for beginners can start with a free trial.
 This is how most people get started so they can get a feel for it.
 Here is my link if you would like to try it for free for your first 100 scheduled pins.
 Below is the pricing as of February 2020, and the different options so you can see what makes the most sense for you.
 The annual membership is definitely the best deal if you are ready to jump in and start seeing your traffic increase.